What Can I Expect During My First Visit with a Registered Dietitian Nutritionist?

 During your first appointment, we will review your medical history, body weight history, diet history, recent blood work results and your typical eating pattern and lifestyle.
-We will get a clear understanding of why you are seeking the aid of a Registered Dietitian for Medical Nutrition Therapy.
+We will get a clear understanding of why you are seeking the aid of a Registered Dietitian Nutritionist for Medical Nutrition Therapy.
 We will discuss your triggers for overeating, if applicable, and will advise you on the relationship between your current eating/exercise patterns and your health.

 Please be assured that we understand how difficult it is to change eating behaviors.
 Behavior change is one of the hardest things to ask a person to do.
 It takes months, sometimes even years, to truly change some behaviors.
 We will help you set goals so that you can gradually make the changes necessary for improved health.
 We will constantly reassess the goals with you and change them if needed.